lynitapp/lynit-coding-challenge/README.md

 3. Commits and branches usage (Git)

 ### Bonus
-- Add pagination in order to display the books in a certain amount, this amount definition will be up to you!
-- Filter books by rating thresholds:
-  - 0-1.9
-  - 2-3.9
-  - 4+
+- Use pagination
 - Use Apollo Server, GraphQL and Apollo Client.
+- Use neo4j
 - Unit testing

 ## Happy Coding!